maksmakuta/canvas2D/README.md

 # canvas2D

- Simple rendering library with Canvas-like API on top of OpenGL.
+ Simple rendering library with Canvas API on top of OpenGL.
  Written in C++ with CMake support

 ### Dependencies